HarvardMapCollection/classes/gened1140/fall-2022/assignment/index.md

 - A GIS vector dataset representing the extent of the Allenstein plebiscite region.
-![An outline around the plebiscite region in Poland](media/2-2.png) *We can use this layer to reference the area in question.*
+![An outline around the plebiscite region in Poland](media/2-2.png) *We can use this layer to understand the area in question.*

 - A GIS vector dataset containing statistical information about Polish cities in the 1910s, including spoken languages, and the plebiscite vote results, city by city.
 ![](media/2-4.png)